 IBR is designed for borrowers who have a high debt relative to their income in order to qualify.
 Monthly payments will not usually be higher than the 10-year Standard Plan amount.
 Generally, however, borrowers may pay more over time than under the Standard Plan.

-Direct Loan borrowers with an eligible loan type may want to consider ICR.
+Direct Loan borrowers with an eligible loan type may want to consider Income-Contingent Repayment (ICR).
 This plan is different from IBR because there is no financial hardship requirement.
 But, it may cost more over time when compared to the 10-year Standard Repayment Plan, and any remaining balance will be forgiven after 25 years.

 Borrowers can expect to pay more over time than under the 10-year Standard Plan.
 Monthly payments are based on annual income, but loans will be paid in full within 15 years.
 This repayment plan is only available for FFEL Program loans, which are not eligible for PSLF.